|Speaker:||John F Kennedy|

 See resource for

-October 18, 1962 for brief description of the Cuban Missile crisis and previous
+October 18, 1962 for brief description of the Cuban Missile crisis and October

-clips in this series for timeline events up to this date.
+18 & 19 resources for timeline up to this date.

 Summary of conversations: